 mzML/mzXML: Data from any instrument in mzML/mzXML format can be used.

-Whether you run it through FragPipe, PD, or stand-alone, you will need to download the latest MSFragger JAR file.
+Whether you run use FragPipe, PD, or the command line, you will need to download the latest MSFragger JAR file.
 See instructions for downloading or upgrading MSFragger.

 The latest version of MSFragger was released on 2019-11-08.
 Check here for the full list of MSFragger versions and changes.

 On Windows, the easiest way to run MSFragger is using FragPipe GUI.
 A tutorial on how to convert Thermo RAW files to mzML/mzXML (recommended for Thermo data to ensure full FragPipe functionality) can be found here.
 FragPipe tutorial can be found here.

 FragPipe includes post-database search tool Philosopher (for downstream analysis with PeptideProphet and ProteinProphet), label-free quantification, FDR filtering, and report generation (at the PSM/ion/peptide/protein-levels).
 Additional tools (currently supporting Thermo data in mzML/mzXML format only) include DIA-Umpire SE module for DIA data, PTM-Shepherd for generating global PTM profiles, and SpectraST-based spectral library building module.

 MSFragger and Philosopher (PeptideProphet) are also available as processing nodes in Proteome Discoverer (PD, Thermo Scientific).
 Currently, the MSFragger-PD node can be used in PD v2.2 and v2.3.

 Please visit our PD-Nodes page for more information.

 See Launching MSFragger on the Wiki page.